Event Log Embed (Beta)¶

 Step 4 (optional) — Revoke on logout¶

-If you mint embed tokens per-session, you can revoke every token sharing a sessionId when your user signs out.
+If you mint embed tokens per-session, you can revoke every token sharing a sessionId when an operator signs out.
 The token can still be exchanged for one full denylist TTL (max 60 minutes) of dead-on-arrival, but the data plane rejects all of them.

 If you don't supply your own sessionId at mint time, the server generates one and returns it in the response — store it alongside whatever you persist for the session.